 How Does the .NET Profiler Communicate with the eG Agent?

-The eG agent should be deployed on the same IIS web server that hosts the .NET profiler.
-The profiler communicates with the eG agent via that port number 14001, by default.
+The profiler communicates with the eG agent via the port number 14001, by default.
 You can change the default port by following the steps below:

 - Edit the eg_DotNetServer.ini file (in the <EG_AGENT_INSTALL_DIR>\agent\config directory)